James Hanson, Baron Hanson: Personal life

 Hanson dated Jean Simmons and Joan Collins and was engaged to Audrey Hepburn for almost a year, until she called off the marriage.

 In 1959 Hanson married Geraldine, née Kaelin, an American divorcée.
 He became stepfather to her daughter, and the couple had two sons of their own, Robert (born 1960) and Brook (1964–2014).

 Death

 Hanson died, aged 82, on 1 November 2004 after a long battle with cancer, at his home near Newbury, Berkshire.

+The newspaper The Independent called him on his death "the very archetype of the Thatcherite tycoon".